|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

-In the morning we have a long drive to Besham, driving through the lush green monsoon-fed hills of Hazara and alongside the Indus River which meets the Karakoram Highway shortly before the town of Besham.
+In the morning we have a long drive to Besham, driving through the lush green hills alongside the Indus River which meets the Karakoram Highway shortly before the town of Besham.
 We enjoy this scenic and interesting route with a rapidly changing variety of landscape and tribal settlements.

-After breakfast we depart on our long scenic drive to Gilgit.
-Continuing along the Karakoram Highway, we will stop frequently for scenic photos.
+After breakfast we depart on our long but stunning drive to Gilgit.
+We continue along the Karakoram Highway, with frequent scenic photos stops.
 Upon arrival in Chilas, we stop for lunch.
-Chilas is a small bazaar town from where we can glimpse petroglyphs dating to the 1st century BC.
+Chilas is a small bazaar town from where we can glimpse petroglyphs dating back to the 1st century BC.
 In addition, intricate inscriptions and carvings appear on hundreds of rocks along the bank of the Indus River.

 After breakfast we go by jeep to the 7th Century Buddha carving at Karga Nala.
-After our visit we proceed to Skardu by bus.
-After an hour drive we leave the Karakoram Highway at the confluence of the Indus and Gilgit Rivers and turn eastwards to Skardu.
+After our visit we proceed to Skardu.
+We temporarily leave the Karakoram Highway at the confluence of the Indus and Gilgit Rivers and turn eastwards to Skardu.

 In the morning we visit Shigar Village to see the 14th century Amburiq Mosque.
 One of the most ancient mosques in the Shigar Valley, it was built by the Amir Kabir Syed Ali Hamdani, the first Islamic preacher in Baltistan who converted the majority of the people to Islam.
 Stroll around in the village and visit the small local bazaar and the intricate Khanqa-e-Moallah Mosque.
 In the afternoon relax or enjoy an optional hike in the Shigar Valley.
-Dinner and overnight stay at the Shigar Fort Residence.
+Dinner and overnight in Shigar.

-Early morning departure for Karimabad via Gilgit, driving along the Indus River.
-The road to Gilgit up to the point where it merges into the Karakoram Highway is comparatively narrow and bumpy, with several steep ascents and descents.
-We have lunch in Gilgit.
-After lunch we visit Gilgit Bazaar and a suspension bridge dating from the Raj era, which is considered to be one of the longest suspension bridges in Asia.
+We have an early morning departure for the Hunza Valley driving along the Indus River, stopping in Gilgit for lunch.
+After lunch, we visit the Bazaar and a suspension bridge dating from the Raj era, which is considered to be one of the longest suspension bridges in Asia.

 Day 8: Hunza Valley, Eagle's Nest

-On our jeep excursion today we visit Duiker 9514 ft (2,900 meters), a view point above Altit Fort and Altit Village.
+On our jeep excursion today we stop at a view point above Altit Fort and Altit Village.
 Altit Village is one of three ancient villages of Hunza Valley which has retained its old traditional houses.

 Day 9: Hunza, Baltit Fort, to Gulmit

-This morning we visit the 765 year old Baltit fort - a Tibetan style fort built by the Balti artisans.
-The fort was built as a dowry when a Balti Princess married a Prince of Hunza, and remained the residence of the local ruler until a new residence was built in 1950.
+This morning we visit the almost 800 year old Baltit fort - a Tibetan style fort built by the Balti artisans.
+The fort was built as a dowry when a Balti Princess married a Prince of Hunza.
+It remained the residence of the local ruler until a new residence was built in 1950.
 The fort was later restored as a historical building.
 After a short drive to Gulmit, we check in and then have lunch in a local house with food served the traditional way.

 Today is a long day as we drive over the Khunjerab Pass into China along the Karakoram Highway.
 This is a fantastic trip through a high pass which at 4,730m (15,372ft), is the highest international border crossing in the world and has spectacular mountain views.

-Day 12: Kashgar - Id Kah Mosque, Market
+Day 12: Kashgar - Id Kah Mosque & Sites

 A full day to explore the interesting city of Kashgar.
 In the morning, we explore a cottage industry market, a handicraft factory and the central mosque, Id Kah.
 In the afternoon, we visit a beautiful mausoleum and wander the streets of the old city.
-Overnight in Kashgar.
+Dinner and overnight in Kashgar.

 Today we visit the fabulous market in Kashgar.
 This bazaar is the destination for a variety of colorful Central Asian nationalities who gather to barter everything from rugs to radios to horses.